ash/raku-course/essentials/functions/exercises/interval-function/index.md

 ## Problem

-Create a program that implements the function according to this definition:
+Create a program that implements a function according to this definition:

 <img src="f.png" style="height: 4em; width: auto" />

-Print the result of the the function for the arguments `-2`, `0`, and `3`.
+Print the result of the function for the arguments `-2`, `0`, and `3`.

 ## Example